I adore How To articles, so here is, How To Sell Books.

 If you can fit your story on a post-it note, maybe it’s back to the keyboard for you.

-Keep your book title under one hundred and fifty words.
+Keep your book title to under one hundred and fifty words.

 I know it sounds restrictive, but research has shown that potential readers like a little mystery and intrigue, so don’t give away the whole story in your title.